hax0kartik/LFX-WasmEdge-Pretest/README.md

 ## Section 3 - Building and running a cpp wasi-nn plugin example

 ### Overview
 The `simple-cpp` folder in this repo contains bindings for `wasi-nn` in c++ and a minimal example which can be run with wasmedge.
-It has been roughly modeled after the wasi-nn rust bindings which can be found [here](https://github.com/second-state/wasmedge-wasi-nn).
-I built this example as I wanted to have a better understanding of how the plugin system worked.
-It should be noted that as of now only the **bare-minimum** stuff which was required to get the example working has been implemented.
+It has been modeled after the wasi-nn rust bindings which can be found [here](https://github.com/second-state/wasmedge-wasi-nn).
+I built this example with the intent of gaining a better understanding of how the plugin system works.
+It should be noted that as of now, only the **bare-minimum** stuff that was required to get the example working has been implemented.

 ### Building Steps